Staff and Board

 Rick Barth

-Co-Founder, Emeritus Treasurer and Board Member
+Co-Founder, Emeritus Board Member

 Rick is a 20+ year Ashland resident.
 Prior to moving to Ashland with his wife and young daughters, he spent 20+ years in Silicon Valley working in research, development, and leadership positions.
 While living in Ashland, Rick has served in leadership and advisory capacities with multiple local nonprofit and government organizations.
 He has served in a variety of advisory roles for the City of Ashland, including as chair of the Climate Policy Commission and member of the Climate and Environment Policy Advisory Committee (CEPAC).
 Rick is an active member of our Electrify Ashland Now action team.